-In 2020 the research project GEOTHERM addresses geological, technical, and commercial obstacles for a significant use of the substantial geothermal resource available in Denmark.
+In 2020 the research project GEOTHERM20 addresses geological, technical, and commercial obstacles to significant use of the substantial geothermal resource available in Denmark.

-The project has the entire life-cycle of geothermal systems as perspective.
-Focus is laid on reduction of geological as well as technical and commercial risks; sustained productivity is vital.
+The project has the entire life-cycle of geothermal systems as a perspective.
+Focus is laid on the reduction of geological as well as technical and commercial risks; sustained productivity is vital.
 Additionally, the project studies solutions to several challenges associated with geothermal energy.